siudro/ExoPlanets-Classifier/README.md

 - [Scipy](https://scipy.org/)
 - [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/)
 ## What is an Exoplanet?
-#### Exoplanet: *Extra-solar planet*, meaning that there are other stars that can similar to our sun, that have planets orbiting around them and located outside our solar system.
+#### Exoplanet: *Extra-solar planet*, meaning that there are other stars that can be similar to our sun, that have planets orbiting around them and located outside our solar system.
 ## What is a planet's transit?
 #### There are many ways to detect a planetary system, but the most used method is *time transit*.
 #### A transit occurs when a planet passes in front of a star, resulting in a slight periodic drop in the star's light intensity, and is referred to as the *transit signal*.
 ![image](https://user-images.githubusercontent.com/83130573/174457671-a30cccc4-c9a6-4d03-a5dd-1b0b90fbc76e.png)
 Source: *NASA Ames, 2021*
 #### Once a transit signal is detected, we may use Kepler's third law of planetary motion to determine the planet's orbital size and the period required for the planet to orbit the star.
-These information are useful to answer many questions about the planet, such as whether it is habitable or not!
+These information are helpful to answer many questions about the planet, such as whether it is habitable or not!

 ## Data
 #### Dataset of kepler's time series from [kagle](https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data)